 - Keep up with routine dental visits.
 Professional cleaning removes tartar, which brushing and flossing can’t do.
 Tartar increases your chances of gum issues and decay.
 Also, your dentist will perform a thorough oral exam to look for early signs of decay or gum disease.

-If you are looking for high-quality, natural-looking cosmetic work that will last, Dr. Fondriest can help.
-Even if you are not in the Chicago IL area, many patients travel long distances for the exceptional care with us.
-Come find out why what makes us a world-renowned boutique practice.
+Do you think that you might be a good candidate for porcelain veneers?
+If you are looking for high quality, natural looking cosmetic work that will last, Dr. Fondriest can help.
+So, before you invest in your smile, you want to make sure you understand all the options and ways to care for your smile to keep it beautiful and long lasting.
+Even if you are not in the Chicago IL area, many patients travel long distances for exceptional care with us.
+Come find out why what makes us a world renowned boutique practice.